An essential part of your baby’s development is when her teeth come in.

-They are embedded in the gums, and as your baby age, the teeth gradually work their way to the surface.
+They are embedded in the gums, and as your baby ages, the teeth gradually reach the surface.

 Age range 6 – 8 months old: the first teeth are usually the two bottom front teeth.
-Theythe top two front teeth followed them.
+They top two front teeth followed them.

 Age range 9 – 12 months old: The teeth on either side of those front ones.
 They were followed by the same thing but on the bottom.

-Age range 13 – 15 months old: the next sets are the top and bottom molars.
+Age range 13 – 15 months old: the top and bottom molars are the following sets.

-Age range 16 – 18 months old: The canines in similar order are following close behind.
+Age range 16 – 18 months old: The canines in similar order follow close behind.